 - 6.8 The three boards will be responsible for the delivery of the Regeneration Programme for each of the respective town centres.
 They will operate with a large degree of decision making and financial delegation within parameters agreed by the Council.
 The Regeneration Boards will be accountable for delivery and scrutiny of their progress will be undertaken by the relevant Area Committee, the Strategic Development Board and the Scrutiny Committee.
-Progress will be reported through the Council's performance management arrangements including the quarterly performance reports. - 6.9 In order to progress the programme, the Regeneration Programme Boards will be required to produce for the Strategic Development Board: - · scheme objectives and outcomes - an outline programme - a delivery plan outlining the approach including funding approach. - 6.10 They will also be required to: - put in place robust and proportionate project management arrangements for each element of the scheme following the Council's prescribed methodology - put together a business case for project investment against a set of criteria and seeking to follow a commercial approach in line with that set out in the Commercial Strategy (such business cases being able to be approved by the Regeneration Board within the financial delegations) - produce quarterly performance reports for consideration of their Programme Boards, the Strategic Development Board, and for informing the Councils quarterly performance reporting to Area Committees, Scrutiny and District Executive. - 6.11 These Boards would be made up of: - There will be normally four Members whilst ensuring the following criteria and representation are met: - the Area Chair (unless otherwise agreed with the Area Chair) who will chair the Board, to ensure tie in to the Strategic Development Board (mentioned above), and to ensure strong links back to the Area Committee and its work plan - at least one member from each of the political groups in and around the town where the regeneration programme is to be delivered - at least one of the members is a ward member for the town area - The Leader of the Council To ensure consistency across the regeneration programmes - · the Lead Director, - the Chief Executive, - where appropriate, a limited number of key delivery partners (i.e. partners who bring a contribution and resource to the scheme).
+Progress will be reported through the Council's performance management arrangements including the quarterly performance reports. - 6.9 In order to progress the programme, the Regeneration Programme Boards will be required to produce for the Strategic Development Board: - scheme objectives and outcomes - an outline programme - a delivery plan outlining the approach including funding approach. - a programme risk log with mitigation measures - 6.10 They will also be required to: - put in place robust and proportionate project management arrangements for each element of the scheme following the Council's prescribed methodology which will include a risk log with mitigation measures - put together a business case for project investment against a set of criteria and seeking to follow a commercial approach in line with that set out in the Commercial Strategy (such business cases being able to be approved by the Regeneration Board within the financial delegations) which will also include a risk assessment and mitigation measures - produce quarterly performance reports for consideration of their Programme Boards, the Strategic Development Board, and for informing the Councils quarterly performance reporting to Area Committees, Scrutiny and District Executive. - 6.11 These Boards would be made up of: - There will be normally four Members whilst ensuring the following criteria and representation are met: - the Area Chair (unless otherwise agreed with the Area Chair) who will chair the Board, to ensure tie in to the Strategic Development Board (mentioned above), and to ensure strong links back to the Area Committee and its work plan - at least one member from each of the political groups in and around the town where the regeneration programme is to be delivered - at least one of the members is a ward member for the town area - The Leader of the Council To ensure consistency across the regeneration programmes - the Lead Director, - the Chief Executive, - where appropriate, a limited number of key delivery partners (i.e. partners who bring a contribution and resource to the scheme).
 This will be at the discretion of the Chairman and Lead Director and will not normally exceed two - 6.12 Given the importance of the projects to the Council Plan which was agreed by the whole Council, the Boards will operate on a cross party basis and therefore will aim to be politically inclusive.
 It is important that they are able to work effectively as a team and therefore the Chairman of each of the Programme Boards will have the authority to